google/oauth2l/README.md

 (gcloud) session, it uses the gcloud credential.

-* When running with command line flag `--json xxx`, where `xxx` points to a JSON credential file -- either a service account or an OAuth client id -- downloaded from Google API Console, `oauth2l` will use the JSON file to start the OAuth session.
+* When running with command line flag `--json xxx`, where `xxx` points to a JSON credential file -- either a service account or an OAuth client ID -- downloaded from Google API Console, `oauth2l` will use the JSON file to start the OAuth session.

-* Otherwise, `oauth2l` will use its own OAuth client id to start the OAuth session.

 NOTE: `oauth2l` will cache the OAuth credential until its expiration to avoid prompting user repeatedly.